Generic Name: glycerol phenylbutyrate (GLIS er ol FEN il BUE ti rate)

 How should I take glycerol phenylbutyrate?

 Glycerol phenylbutyrate is usually taken 3 times per day.
-Take with food.
+Take with food or infant formula.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Glycerol phenylbutyrate can also be given through a nasogastric (NG) or gastric feeding tube as follows: After measuring the correct dose in the syringe, attach it to the feeding tube and push the plunger down to empty the syringe into the tube.
-Then flush the tube with 2 tablespoons of water and allow it to drain.
-Follow this with 2 more tablespoons of water to wash the contents down.
+If you are unable to swallow, you may take glycerol phenylbutyrate through a nasogastric (NG) or gastric feeding tube as follows: After measuring the correct dose in the oral syringe, attach it to the feeding tube and push the plunger down to empty the syringe into the tube.
+Then flush the tube with 2 teaspoons of water and allow it to drain.
+Follow this with 2 more teaspoons of water to wash the contents down.

 If you switch from sodium phenylbutyrate to glycerol phenylbutyrate, your dose will not be the same.
 Follow your doctor's dosing instructions very carefully.